Publications

 If rootworm beetles are detected in the field, randomly select five nonconsecutive plants in five to 10 different locations throughout the field.
 Count and record the number of rootworm adults while keeping track of the number of plants sampled, and then calculate the average number of beetles per plant.

-After Corn Pollination – Visual Adult Counts to Determine Risk of Damaging Larval Infestations for Next Year
+After Corn Pollination – Adult Visual Counts to Determine Potential for Larval Problems Next Year

-The potential for economic damage by corn rootworm larvae for the following year can be estimated by determining the average number of adults present on corn plants.
+The potential for economic damage by corn rootworm larvae for the following year can be estimated by counting the number of adults on corn plants.
 Start scouting three weeks after pollination and continue once per week until silks are dry and brown.

-Randomly select five or 10 nonconsecutive plants in 10 representative locations throughout the field for a total of 50 or 100 plants.
-Avoid selecting plants within 100 feet (30 m) of field edge.
-During corn ear inspection, carefully cover the silk with one of your hands, and then count the number of adults present by slowly allowing your hand to open.
+Randomly select 10 nonconsecutive plants in 10 representative locations throughout the field for a total of 100 plants.
+During corn ear inspection, carefully cover the silk with one of your hands, then count the number of adults present by slowly allowing your hand to open.
 Gently disturb silks near the ear tip to dislodge and force beetles to exit.

-Management in the following year’s corn crop is recommended if counts average 4.5 or more adults per plant for either northern corn rootworm or western corn rootworm or any combination of the two species.
+Threshold for first-year corn: Management in the following year’s corn crop is recommended if counts average two or more adults per plant for northern corn rootworm or one adult per plant for western corn rootworm.

 Monitoring Adults With Traps